Federal Funding Responses to Questions

 Public radio and television is accessed by close to 180 million Americans combined via traditional TV and radio sets alone.
 Each month, 16 million individuals view content on PBS apps and 53 million users through YouTube.
 NPR’s digital platforms alone reach an average of 37 million users per month.

-Public radio and television are akin to public utilities and services which are operated by local, state, and federal governments.
+Public radio and television are akin to public utilities and services that are operated by local, state, and federal governments.
 Not everyone uses the highway system, railroads, the electrical grid, FAA control systems for air travel, public schools, etc. yet tax dollars from all Americans are pooled to pay for these “common use” services.
 The Public Broadcasting Act deemed public broadcasting as a tool to provide education to all Americans regardless of location or circumstance.
 Not all are required to use it, but it's there for all to access.

 NPR’s CEO made far-left statements about President Trump, Americans, and non-binary individuals that make her unfit to lead a publicly funded media entity.